-This post contains some affiliate links, which means if you click on them, I may receive some compensation at no extra cost to you.
-Thanks for your support!
+This post contains some affiliate links, which means I may receive some compensation at no extra cost to you if you click on them.

 Letter Formation/Construction Tools

 Preschool literacy centers need some sort of letter formation/construction tools–like these gigantic magnetic ones!
 This is a wonderful hands-on way to practice building uppercase and lowercase letters.

 Uppercase & Lowercase Letter Matching TOYS

 My preschoolers LOVED these popsicle letter matching toys.
 And as a bonus, they doubled as dramatic play center toys when they pretended it was an ice cream truck!
 They’re also great for developing fine motor skills since they have to click the two popsicles together.

 Magnetic letters are a fun tool to keep in your literacy center.
 In my classroom, we had a metal shelf that the students could stick the magnets to!
 If you don’t have anything like that, go grab a cheap cookie sheet from Dollar Tree and have the students spell words (maybe their name?) with magnets on it.